-The Program in International Relations at Pomona College integrates studies in politics, economics, history, sociology, foreign language, and anthropology.
-The breadth of the curriculum equips our majors to undertake research on contemporary problems in global security, economic development, international law and institutions, foreign aid, and global health, environment, and human rights.
+The breadth of the curriculum equips our majors to undertake research on contemporary problems in global security, economic and social development, international law and institutions, foreign policy and aid, global health, environmental issues, and human rights.

 International Relations majors form a far-flung network during and after their studies at Pomona College.
-Internships and semesters abroad include extended student stays in China, South Africa, Jordan, Argentina, Chile, Spain, Japan, Kenya, Germany, Senegal, Bolivia, Italy, Egypt, and Ecuador among other countries.
-On campus at Pomona College, students have ample opportunity to engage in international activities.
-Examples include students’ participation as speakers and presenters in the Oldenborg Center International Relations Colloquium or in public talks by visiting authors, diplomats, filmmakers, public interest attorneys, and principled-issue advocates.
-Students can also take advantage of learning tools such as luncheon language tables and foreign-language dormitories.
+Internships and semesters abroad include extended student stays in China, South Africa, Jordan, Argentina, Chile, Spain, Japan, Kenya, Germany, Senegal, Bolivia, Italy, Egypt and Ecuador, among other countries.
+More than 30 percent of IR majors are proficient in two foreign languages.